Is Jesus Keeping a Secret?

 3. Explore the Usage of the Word in the New Testament

 Mystērion occurs 28 times in the New Testament.
-By looking up these occurrences, we discover that the scene in Luke 8:10 also is recorded in Matt 13:11 and Mark 4:11 All three gospels record Jesus’ statement about the “secret(s) of the Kingdom of God.”
+By looking up these occurrences, we discover that the scene in Luke 8:10 also is recorded in Matthew 13:11 and Mark 4:11 All three gospels record Jesus’ statement about the “secret(s) of the Kingdom of God.”
 This suggests He played a vital role in revealing this mystērion.

 Let’s revisit Luke 8:10 with this in mind: Is Jesus really hiding something?